Feels Good

-"Feels Good" is the title of a number-one R&B single by Tony!
+"Feels Good" is a number-one R&B single by Tony!
 Toni!
 Toné! featuring a rap verse by Mopreme Shakur.
-The hit song spent two weeks at number one on the U.S. R&B chart.
-It was also their first top-ten hit on the U.S. Billboard Hot 100, peaking at number nine.
-"Feels Good" also peaked at number three on the dance charts.
+The hit song spent two weeks at number 1 on the U.S. R&B chart, and it peaked at number 9 on the U.S. Billboard Hot 100.
+"Feels Good" also peaked at number 3 on the dance charts.

-Sampling

-The song samples Think (About It).
-Two turntables were used in the process.
-One which plays the break in reverse and can be heard in the left ear.
-The other plays the break normally and can be heard in the right ear.